instructlab/instructlab/README.md

    source venv/bin/activate
    ```

-5. You may optionally enable tab completion for the `ilab` command.
+5. Optional: You can enable tab completion for the `ilab` command.

    #### Bash (version 4.4 or newer)